protosphinx/in/The IndicAcceleration Manifesto.md

 ## Goals

 ### I. Improve Governance and Reduce Corruption
-Corruption is a social disease that hinders the healthy growth of any nation.
+{{Corruption is a social disease that hinders the healthy growth of any nation.
 We believe that by harnessing the power of blockchain and AI, we can inject more transparency and accountability into systems.
 A decentralized, transparent digital ledger can help track and validate transactions, making bribery and fraud significantly more difficult.
-AI can be used to analyze patterns and predict potential fraud before it occurs.
+AI can be used to analyze patterns and predict potential fraud before it occurs.}}

 ### II.
-Uplift & Accelerate Civilization
+Accelerate Civilization Sustainably
-To harness the potential of our civilization, we will integrate digital technology into every aspect of life.
+{{To harness the potential of our civilization, we will integrate digital technology into every aspect of life.
 This will include education, healthcare, agriculture, infrastructure, and energy.
-We aim to create a digital-first society where access to information and services is democratized, enhancing overall productivity and facilitating India's leap into a digitally empowered future.
+We aim to create a digital-first society where access to information and services is democratized, enhancing overall productivity and facilitating India's leap into a digitally empowered future.}}

 ### III.
-Optimise Contract Enforcement & Judiciary Backlog
+Ensure Contract Enforcement & Delivery of Justice
-The Indian judicial system, burdened by a vast backlog of cases, is in desperate need of a revamp.
+{{The Indian judicial system, burdened by a vast backlog of cases, is in desperate need of a revamp.
 Leveraging AI in judiciary can help expedite legal proceedings, reduce manual workload, and offer a more efficient system.
-An AI-driven system can sort and prioritize cases, analyze legal documents swiftly, and offer support in decision-making.
+An AI-driven system can sort and prioritize cases, analyze legal documents swiftly, and offer support in decision-making.}}

 ### IV.
 Universalize Education Opportunities and Skill Development
-We envisage a future where every Indian, regardless of their socio-economic status, has access to quality education.
+{{We envisage a future where every Indian, regardless of their socio-economic status, has access to quality education.
 Through digital platforms, we can democratize learning and provide equal opportunities for everyone.
-AI-driven personalized learning can help cater to individual learning styles, offering a more effective education.
+AI-driven personalized learning can help cater to individual learning styles, offering a more effective education.}}

-### V. Digital Public Smart Infrastructure
+### V. Digital Public Capital Building
-Some ideas in appendix below.
+{{Some ideas in appendix below.}}

 ## Pillars
+Represents the kind of tasks you can volunteer for:

 ### Research Mediation (Ānvīkṣikī)
 ### Design Proposals (Kalpana)